Definition of Polyuria

-If you are concerned about the amount you urinate and think you may have polyuria, you should make a note each day of how much you drink; the frequency with which you urinate and the amount of urine you produce each time you go to the bathroom.
+If you are concerned about the amount you urinate and think you may have Polyuria, you should note how much you drink; the frequency with which you urinate, and the amount of urine you produce each time you go to the bathroom.
 That is to say, he has to take personal control.

 You should consult your doctor if you have excessive urination for several days.
-Urinations that can not be justified either by an increase in fluid intake or medication of any kind.
+Urinations can not be justified by increasing fluid intake or medication of any kind.

 Medical causes of excessive volume of urination: Now, it must be borne in mind that excessive urine production can sometimes indicate health problems, including:

 - Bladder infection (common in children and women)